ThinkOpenly/Programming-Guides/README.md

   is just beginning to be created.

-To build this project, one must ensure that the Docs-Master project has also been cloned at the same directory level as the Docs-Template project.
+To build this project, one must ensure that the Docs-Master project has also been cloned at the same directory level as the Programming-Guides project.
 This can be accomplished with the following steps:

 1. Clone the master documentation project (Docs-Master) using the following command: